HubertWojcik10/mlops_project/reports/README.md

 > **Did you implement any rules for code quality and format?
 What about typing and documentation?
 Additionally,**
 > **explain with your own words why these concepts matters in larger projects.**
 >
 > Recommended answer length: 100-200 words.
-Hubert
 >
 > Example:
 > *We used ... for linting and ... for formatting.
 We also used ... for typing and ... for documentation.
 These*